-Jane is in her fourth of five years at UW-Madison working toward degrees in Operations and Technology Management and Environmental Studies.
-On campus, she is involved with the Chancellor’s Scholarship Program, pole vaults for the women’s varsity track and field team, and is the co-president of the Ethical and Responsible Business Network.
-Jane hopes to work in business sustainability, promoting the profitability of making environmentally and socially conscious decisions.
+Jane is an undergraduate student at UW-Madison working toward degrees in Operations and Technology Management and Environmental Studies.
+On campus, she is involved with the Chancellor’s Scholarship Program, pole vaults for the women’s varsity track and field team, and was the co-president of the Ethical and Responsible Business Network.

 Jane is excited to be working with Wisconsin Microfinance and to continue to change the lives of entrepreneurs in Haiti and the Philippines.
-As co-executive director of Wisconsin Microfinance she hopes to further integrate Wisconsin Microfinance into the Madison and regional communities and to increase its donor base.
+As Executive Director of Wisconsin Microfinance she hopes to further integrate Wisconsin Microfinance into the Madison and regional communities and to increase Wisconsin Microfinance's impact worldwide.

 Board of Directors

 Tom is the President of the Board of Wisconsin Microfinance and a professor at the University of Wisconsin.
 Tom has been at the forefront of business and sustainability for the last twenty years, both teaching classes in sustainability at the University of Wisconsin, and founding and serving as the Executive Director of the WI Sustainable Business Council.
 He has written and spoken extensively on the changing role of business in society, the power of microfinance, and on how the private sector can lead in responding to a resource constrained world.
 Tom holds a law degree from George Washington University, a Masters in Public Administration from the Lafollette Institute, and, prior to law school, was a Peace Corps volunteer in the Philippines.